The Supplement Buyer's Manual, Why Less Is More and How to Choose What Works

 2. Chelated (a strong second)

-A chelate is a mineral bound to an amino acid or organic acid that the body recognises as a transport vehicle.
-The chelating molecule shepherds the mineral past the competition at the gut wall, gets absorbed alongside or as a complex, and releases the mineral inside the body. (most popular for magnesium and zinc), , picolinates, malates, and aspartates are the workhorse chelated forms.
-Citrate is the weaker case: fine for zinc and calcium, but magnesium citrate is only partly retained and stays osmotic in the gut, which is why it works better as a laxative than as a repletion form.
+A chelate is a mineral bound to an amino acid or organic acid the body recognises as a transport vehicle.
+The chelating molecule shepherds the mineral past the competition at the gut wall, gets absorbed as a complex, and releases the mineral inside the body. (most popular for magnesium and zinc), , picolinates, malates, and aspartates are the workhorse chelated forms.
+Citrate is the weaker case: fine for zinc and calcium, but magnesium citrate is only partly retained and stays osmotic in the gut, which is why it works better as a laxative than a repletion form.

 This is the form most well-formulated tablet and capsule supplements use.
 For minerals where the ionic form is hard to find or unstable in liquid (iron, calcium, B-complex, the fat-soluble vitamins), the chelated form is the right default.